 As it turns out, all of that worry might be for nothing.
 Because according to Ronald Moy, MD, at MFC Dermatology in Beverly Hills, eye puffiness is to be expected with age.
 “Other than decreasing your salt intake or treating allergies, nothing helps,” he says.
 “Most of the puffiness is due to getting older, or it’s genetic.”

-Anatomy 101: Understanding the Basics
+Understanding the Basics of Our Eye's Skin

 The skin around the eye is thin and delicate, and as we get older, those tissues—and sometimes the muscles under them—weaken.
 When that happens, Moy says, fat deposits that are distributed around eyes can slowly anchor themselves under the eyelids, creating bags.
 Less commonly, fluids can also build up under eyes to create these bags.